Alinaconst/alina-website/content/_index.md

           date_start: '2024-12-01'
           description: |2-

-            * Recruiter Lead in Europe (Contract)
+            * First Recruiter in London UK (Contract)
-            * Hiring AI, LLMs, Science, Engineering and Generative AI experts across Paris, London and Palo Alto.
+            * Hiring AI, LLMs, Science, Engineering experts across Paris, London and Palo Alto.
+            * Mistral AI: are providing customisable AI solutions to comapnies all over the world.
+Mistral AI is founded by scientists from Google Deep Mind and Meta to provide open-source generative AI models to empower developers and enterprises to build the future.

         - title: Senior Technical Recruiter (Software & Artifiical Intelligence)
           company: Apple